 Apple car team reportedly in talks with Korean and Japanese suppliers

 AMD, MediaTek reportedly in talks to form JV

 TSMC to raise quotes for advanced, mature process technologies by 10-20%

 Is GF a good buy for Intel?

-Taiwan PC monitor shipments grow 4.6% in 3Q21, says Digitimes Research
+Taiwan PC monitor shipments decreased by over 17% in 3Q22, says DIGITIMES Research

 Sorry, the page you are trying to open is available only for our paid subscribers.